billzajac/apple-notes-to-markdown/README.md

 Motivation: I would like a cross-platform solution for my notes.
 At the time of writing this, getting data into Google Keep has proven to be awkward, and getting data out of Apple Notes has also proven to be awkward.
 This tool is to help me export my Apple Notes to Notesnook, which seems like a nice cross-platform notes alternative.

+## Notes about Coding this

+This was entirely vibe coded with Claude Code.
+There are no tests, but it now works for my fairly diverse set of 900+ notes.

 ## Features

 - 📱 Extracts notes directly from Apple Notes SQLite database